istvanmarton/Dispersion/README.md

 1. The 'value' vector variable, refers to the CEP values of the waveforms in the calculations.
 2. The applied 'GDD', 'TOD', 'FOD', 'Intensity', and 'Pulsewidth' (FWHM) values.
 3. The element variable refers to the kind of atom or ion, the calculations were performed with.
 4. The 'epsilon' is corresponding to the adaptive step size in the ODE solver.
-For processing the files a proper bin width of energy 'bin_Energy' and momentum 'bin_Momentum' should be set.
+5. For processing the files a proper bin width of energy 'bin_Energy' and momentum 'bin_Momentum' should be set.
 The energy bin width is given by electronvolts, meanwhile the momentum is given by atomic units.

 The Energy_Momentum_CEP.gnu is for plotting the results, the energy and momentum distribution, and the two waveforms that were used in the calculations.
 In the .gnu file, the following variables must be set:
 1. two CEP values (CEP1, CEP2)
 2. the applied higher-order dispersion (GDD, TOD, and FOD) values,
 3. the applied intensity 'Intensity', FWHM 'Pulsewidth', and the kind of atom 'element' should be set.
+4. the 'epsilon'.

 ## Figures 3,4
 The 'Time_Energy.m' script is written to process the output files resulting from the CTMC calculations.
 To run the script, the values should be set that are typical to the CTMC calculations.
 These are:
 1. The 'value' vector in line 1 describes the values of the higher-order dispersions.
 In case the calculations were performed with different TOD and FOD values, the 'GDD' variable should be modified to 'TOD' or 'FOD' in lines 23, 51, 59, and 71 respectively.
 2. The applied intensity 'Intensity' in line 5 and FWHM 'Pulsewidth' in line 6.
 3. The applied CEP values.
 'CEP_begin' in line 7 and 'CEP_end' in line 9 stand for the minimal and maximal applied CEP values in degrees respectively.
 The 'CEP_step' variable stands for the step size between the maximal and minimal CEP values.
-For example: CEP_begin = 0, CEP_step = 120, and CEP_end = 240 it means the code vill deal with CEP values 0, 120, and 240 respectively.
+For example: CEP_begin = 0, CEP_step = 3, and CEP_end = 357 it means the code will deal with CEP values 0, 3, 6, ..., 357.
 4. The variable 'element' refers to the atom for which the CTMC calculations were performed.
 5. The 'epsilon' variable refers to the error in the adaptive step size Runge-Kutta method.